 17. Coconut Grove

-Aerial view of Dinner Key Marina and City of Miami City Hall with Coconut Grove skyline in the background on a calm, sunny, clear summer morning.
+Aerial view of Dinner Key Marina and City of Miami City Hall with Coconut Grove skyline in the background.

-Aerial view of Dinner Key Marina and City of Miami City Hall with Coconut Grove skyline in the background on a calm, sunny, clear summer morning.
+Aerial view of Dinner Key Marina and City of Miami City Hall with Coconut Grove skyline in the background.

 One of Miami’s most historic neighborhoods, Coconut Grove, is a serene bayside village known for its bohemian vibe, sidewalk cafes, and lush tree canopy.
 It’s a great spot to shop, dine, or enjoy a stroll.